A lot of my writing, these days, seems to be related to video games. It’s what gets the clicks and the coins on this site so . . .

-How to Get the Good Ending in "Metro Last Light"
+How to Get the Redemption Ending

-Judging by comments I’ve read on various social media platforms, and forums, a lot of players seem to be confused by this.
-Of course it being 2019 a lot of people are "confused" about any number of simple things, but particularly why the main character Artyom is able to return for the third game when he was depicted as being blown up in D6.
+Judging by comments I’ve read on various social media platforms, and forums, a lot of players seem to be confused by this—particularly why the main character Artyom is able to return for the third game when he was depicted as being blown up in D6.

-Free The Prisoners
+1. Free the Prisoners

-Don't feel bad, this is an easy thing to miss, it does glow, but it's something subtle.
+Don't feel bad, this is an easy thing to miss.
+It does glow, but it's something subtle.
 I actually didn't spot this until my third playthrough.

 - Metro Last Light Playthrough: Pavel - YouTube